austincasey/humpty/published_results/Readme.md

 > ./00_build_humpty_baseline.sh

-This will take about 30 mins or so on a laptop.
+This will take about 90 mins or so to process on a laptop.

 # Step two you will need to build a python environment enabling the Jupiter notebook script.